 The Marine Environmental Data and Information Network (MEDIN) and OceanWise are delighted to announce the next run of our free online workshop: Marine Data Management, Governance and the MEDIN toolset.
-The course will take place over 5 days from the 13 to the 17 of September, with live lessons in the morning and independent learning in the afternoons.
+The course will take place over five days from 13 to 17 September, with live lessons in the morning and independent learning in the afternoons.
 Places are limited so please register on OceanTeacher Global Academy, using enrolment key: MEDIN_Sept2021, as soon as possible to avoid disappointment.

 This training course is suitable for anyone responsible for collecting or managing marine environmental data in the public sector, industry or for education or research.
 Familiarity with different marine data types, and how data is acquired and used, would be helpful but not essential.
 Prior knowledge or practical experience of data management is not required.

 The course can be taken as a whole, or attendees can select modules according to two streams: Marine Data Governance; or Practical MEDIN.
 Some modules are common to both streams, for example, modules on marine data management principles and components.

 How data management relates to organisational management, data management planning, and data sharing and publishing, are included in the Governance stream, whereas detailed instruction on using the MEDIN metadata standard and guidelines to improve access to and reusability of data are included in the Practical MEDIN stream.